Contrast-Security-OSS/docs/content/user/teamserver/guide/settings/Alerts.md

 -->

 ## Creating Alerts
 Alerts are managed within [organization settings]().
-Users with the [role]() of organization administrator, editor and rules administrator may create and manage alerts.
+Users with the [role]() of organization administrator, editor or rules administrator may create and manage alerts.

 The main purpose of an alert is to provide notification to one or more users when a specific condition has been observed within TeamServer.
 Alerts execute and notify user via email on event, daily and weekly.